-To Engage Drive
+To Engage Drive (Drive Control Lever Units)

-- With the throttle control in the Fast (rabbit) position, move the shift lever into one of the six forward (F) positions or two reverse (R) positions.
-Select a speed appropriate for the snow conditions and a comfortable pace. - Squeeze the drive control lever against the handle and the snow thrower will move.
+- With the throttle control in the Fast (rabbit) position, move the shift lever into one of the six forward (F) positions or two reverse (R) positions on 6-speed units or in the desired position on the Hydro units.
+Select a speed appropriate for the snow conditions and a comfortable pace. - 2.
+Squeeze the drive control lever against the handle and the snow thrower will move.
 Release it and drive motion will stop.

-To Engage Augers
+To Engage Augers (Auger Control Lever Units)